 As my time in Korea went by, my name got out.
-Nanoomi.net was importantly involved in this and it was my extreme good luck to get dragged into Nanoomi by Cynthia Yoo (affectionately known our “small-faced and fearless leader”).
+Nanoomi.net (alas, the link has died) was importantly involved in this and it was my extreme good luck to get dragged into Nanoomi by Cynthia Yoo (affectionately known our “small-faced and fearless leader”).
 Nanoomi is an indescribable combination of interested foreigners, Koreans with mad moxie, and some super-coding monsters in the background cranking out crazy web-edifices intended to bridge Korea to the world and the world to Korea.
 To be honest I still don’t feel I entirely understand what Nanoomi is, but I do know that I found it a great place to meet people, and Nanoomi appeared on the expat blog scene at just the same time as Roboseyo (Rob Ouwehand) was struggling to put together a blogger community in Seoul.
 The two groups had an obvious opportunity for confluence, and that meeting of minds occurred.

 Nanoomi allowed me to stand up in front of groups of cutting-edge Koreans and present my take on Korean literature and its lack of international ubiquity.
 This led to coverage in the Korean press, and then to my achieving a reputation as interviewable about Korean literature.
 Which is all pretty good.